jkalleberg/DV-TrioTrain/docs/user-guide/usage_guide.md

     - must be in [`FASTA`](https://en.wikipedia.org/wiki/FASTA_format)
 format
     - includes the corresponding
-    [`.fai` index file](http://www.htslib.org/doc/faidx.html) generated using the `samtools faidx` command.
+    [`.fai` index file](http://www.htslib.org/doc/faidx.html) generated with `samtools faidx` and located in the same directory.
+    - includes the corresponding [Sequence Data File (SDF)](https://github.com/RealTimeGenomics/rtg-tools) generated with `rtg-tools format`.
+This file should be saved under `DV-TrioTrain/triotrain/model_training/data/rtg_tools/` in a directory named as `<species_common_name>_reference/`

 1. **Aligned reads file(s)**
     - must be aligned to the reference genome above
     - can be in either
         1. [`BAM`](http://genome.sph.umich.edu/wiki/BAM) format
         1. [`CRAM`](https://www.ga4gh.org/product/cram/) format
-    - includes the corresponding index file matching the reads format above
+    - includes the corresponding index file based on the format chosen above and located in the same directory
         1. `.bai` index file
         1. `.csi` index file

 1. **Benchmarking variant file(s)**
     - also referred to as  "truth genotypes", or "gold-standard genotypes"
     - must be in in [`VCF`](https://samtools.github.io/hts-specs/VCFv4.3.pdf) format
-    - includes a corresponding `.tbi` index file generated with `tabix`
+    - includes a corresponding `.tbi` index generated with `tabix` and located in the same directory

 1. **Benchmarking region file(s)**
     - also referred to as "callable regions"
     - must be in [`BED`](https://bedtools.readthedocs.io/en/latest/content/general-usage.html) format
-    - must match the co-ordinantes of the reference genome above.
+    - must be compatible with the specified reference genome

 1. **A model checkpoint for DeepVariant**
-    - used for warm-start a new model, or initializing weights with a previous model
+    - used for warm-start a new model  initializing weights with a previous model
-    - can either:
+    - can either be:
-        1. be downloaded from Google Cloud Platform (GCP)
+        1. downloaded from Google Cloud Platform (GCP)
-        2. were created previously by a prior TrioTrain iteration
+        2. created previously by a prior TrioTrain iteration
-    - a checkpoint consists of four (4) file formats:
+    - a checkpoint consists of four (4) file formats, all located in the same directory:
         - `.data-00000-of-00001`
         - `.index`
         - `.meta`
-        - `.example_info.json` - defines the channels to include in the variant examples in TensorFlow Record [(`tfRecord`)](https://www.tensorflow.org/tutorials/load_data/tfrecord) format.
+        - `.example_info.json` &mdash; defines the channels to include in the variant examples in TensorFlow Record [(`tfRecord`)](https://www.tensorflow.org/tutorials/load_data/tfrecord) format.

         !!! note
             Examples made with different channel(s), a different tfRecord shape, or a different DeepVariant version can be incompatible with alternative models.
 Get details about model features, such as shape, version and channels [here](existing_models.md).

-            **Check the shape of a model with:**
+            *Check the shape of a model with:*

             `jq '.' <model_name>.example_info.json`.

 1. *(OPTIONAL)* **Population Allele Frequencies**
     - must be in [`VCF`](https://samtools.github.io/hts-specs/VCFv4.3.pdf) format
-    - includes a corresponding `.tbi` index file generated with `tabix`
+    - includes a corresponding `.tbi` index generated with `tabix` and located in the same directory
     - genotypes should be removed

 !!! note